DevExpress-Examples/asp-net-web-forms-grid-display-group-summary-in-group-headers/Readme.md

 ## CSS resources

 This solution contains several static CSS rules (see the [Styles.css](./CS/Styles.css) file).
-Use the following rules to set the required cell background colors or just remove them to get default background color.
+Use the following rules to set the cell background colors or just remove them to get the default background color.

 ```css
 .summaryTable tr:last-child td:nth-of-type(even) {